-This tutorial covers message roles, LangChain's message types, manual message construction, and the full template system — from single SystemMessagePromptTemplate to a composed ChatPromptTemplate pipeline.
+In this tutorial, we will learn message roles, LangChain's message types, building messages by hand, and the full template system, from a single SystemMessagePromptTemplate to a complete ChatPromptTemplate pipeline.

 Prerequisites: LangChain and langchain-ollama installed, Ollama running locally with qwen3 pulled.
 See the LangChain Getting Started guide.

-Every message sent to a chat model carries a role that tells the model how to interpret it.
-Understanding roles is the foundation of prompt engineering.
+Every message sent to a chat model carries a role that tells the model how to read it.
+Why does this matter?
+Because the model treats an instruction from the system role very differently from a question in the user role.
+Understanding this difference is the foundation of prompt engineering.

 | Role | Description |